Skip to content

 Our Welfare System

 Americans are big-hearted people.
 The welfare system proves that.
 The system was created solely to help the less fortunate among us.
 It is a central pillar of the function of the federal government.
-However, the programs are complex and are run by eight different federal agencies.
+However, the programs are complex and run by eight federal agencies.
 Therefore, the system is uncoordinated and frustrating to use.
-Each year billions of dollars in benefits are paid to millions of Americans.
+Each year, billions of dollars in benefits are paid to millions of Americans.
 Unfortunately, the poverty rate has remained unchanged.
 Therefore, the effectiveness of the programs is questioned by a majority of Americans.
-But, one thing that cannot be doubted is the desire to help our fellow man.
-Someone once said to solve poverty we must be “big-hearted and hard-headed”.
+But one thing that cannot be doubted is the desire to help our fellow man.
+Someone once said to solve poverty; we must be “big-hearted and hard-headed.”
 We have the big-hearted part down, but maybe not so much the hard-headed part.